DarraghReid/eden/README.md

     * jQuery was used in conjunction with Bootstrap on the Navbar.

 ### Other Technologies
-* [babel](https://babeljs.io/) compiler was used while trouble-shooting a bug where the site functionality wouldn't work on Apple devices.
+* [Babel](https://babeljs.io/) compiler was used while trouble-shooting a bug where the site functionality wouldn't work on Apple devices.
 I used babel to convert my JavaScript code ES5.
 This was unsuccessful in solving the issue, and the ES5 code was ultimately removed.

 * [Autoprefixer](http://autoprefixer.github.io/) was used for the same reason as babel.
 I used Autoprefixer to add vendor prefixes to make it more compatible with various browsers and devices.
 It was also unsuccessful in addressing the bug.
-As well as this, as you will see in the Known Bugs section of [TESTING.md](/TESTING.md) section, it caused errors when put through the W3C CSS Validator.
+As well as this, as you will see in the Known Bugs section of [TESTING.md](/TESTING.md), it caused errors when put through the W3C CSS Validator.
 For these reasons, the prefixes were removed.

 ## Testing